RayTheCunnyLord/RayTheCunnyLord/README.md

 - 💞️ my best partner is Yui:3
 - 📫 How to reach me whatsapp??
 - My goal? hmm i have 2 goals
--  1. Make my own AI GirlFriends(waifu)
+-  I. Make my own AI GirlFriends(waifu)
--  2. make a God-tier Guardian bot.
+-  II. make a God-tier Guardian bot.

 <!---
 NeedMeh/NeedMeh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.